 Best Practices in Financial Modeling

-In Financial Modeling it is desired that the work should be errorless and should be easier to read and understand for audit purposes.
-By following these key principles, the model will be easier to navigate and check, and reliable.
+In Financial Modeling, it is desired that the work be errorless and easier to read and understand for audit purposes.
+By following these key principles, the model will be easier to navigate and check and reliable.

 - For the most obvious results, we need to follow the firm’s standard format